Stevecmd/Cruddur-social/journal/week1.md

 ### Create a docker-compose file

-Create `docker-compose.yml` at the root' of your project ie within 'aws-bootcamp-cruddur-2024'. and put the following code in...
+Create `docker-compose.yml` at the root' of your project ie within 'Cruddur-social'. and put the following code in...

 ```yaml